Institute for Social and Economic Change: Institute for Social and Economic Change

 ISEC is the biggest research Institute amongst ICSSR sponsored interdisciplinary research institutions.
 The research and academic activities of the institute are structured under eight centers covering the areas ranging from economics, ecological economics, agricultural economics, population research, sociology, health, education, political science, public administration, decentralization and rural development.
 The research under the centres is collectively discussed and monitored through statutory bodies.

 ISEC has a faculty of forty five from different areas of social and life sciences.
 Some of the collaborations are with: NORDIC Centre, Netherlands, Maastricht University, World Bank, Asian Development Bank, UNFPA, UNDP, USAID, European Commission, the Swedish C-Dot, DANIDA and Ford Foundation.
 In the honor of Dr.V K R V Rao, ISEC has instituted a visiting chair, presently held by Prof. Ashutosh Varshney, Professor of Political Science at Brown University.

 ISEC has a programme for training social science students for their PhD.
 The students are taken for the course from an open advertisement and after a rigorous scrutiny of about 12 out of 300 applicants the students are undergo training for one year.
 ISEC provides fellowships to the students and up till now about 200 students have obtained their PhD in Social Sciences through ISEC.
 ISEC has infrastructure that includes a library, data bank, digital sources of information, seminar halls, auditorium, students’ hostel, residential accommodation and guest house.

 It is rightly recognized that policy-making in India requires a great deal of systematizing and active lobbying of scholarship.
 Aware of practical difficulties in connecting research to policy, ISEC from the very beginning has established itself as a credible and accountable institution to provide policy feedback to the Government of India and the state governments.
 In addition, ISEC has regularly contributed and assisted central, state and local governments by providing advice on important issues.

 Data bank

 ISEC has set up a data bank for storing both secondary and primary data collected for several projects.
 It has also gathered and stored basic NSS and census data and other secondary data from World Bank, RBI, etc., as well as data on the Indian economy, polity and society and classified them in a user-friendly manner.
-Manned by a data bank manager, there are plans to index the data available in the bank for easier use.
+Staffed by a data bank manager, there are plans to index the data available in the bank for easier use.
 All these will be put on the network and the entire work will be taken up in a time bound manner to make it available to ISEC users.